 Qualifications for a network engineer

-In addition to technical skills, network engineers need analytical skills, leadership skills and organizational skills.
+In addition to technical skills, network engineers need analytical, leadership, organizational and communication skills.
 An attention to detail and the ability to problem-solve are also important.
-Engineers have to be able to understand complex networks and pinpoint problems or suggest ways to improve them.
+Engineers must be able to understand complex networks and pinpoint problems or suggest ways to improve them.
 They must also be able to work collaboratively, as well as instruct other engineers and support staff to operate the network.
 And they have to be able to be flexible enough to work with both engineers and line-of-business colleagues who may not have any understanding of networking.

-Network engineer salaries range from $46,500 to more than $115,000 annually, depending upon skills and experience.
-Engineers can also earn bonuses, and some employers offer profit-sharing in addition.
-Network engineers work 40 hours a week, but they may be called in for weekends, evenings and outside of business hours to resolve technical problems.
+A typical network engineer salary ranges from $49,000 to more than $132,000 annually, depending upon skills and experience level, according to Glassdoor.
+Engineers can also earn bonuses, and some employers offer profit-sharing as well.
+Network engineers typically work 40 hours a week, but they may be called in for weekends, evenings and other times outside of business hours to resolve technical problems.